 We regularly engage and work constructively with our regulated community so that we achieve successful outcomes.

-We seek to act firmly but fairly and to ensure regulated businesses and individuals take steps to resolve issues, particularly when breaches are self-reported.
+We seek to act firmly and fairly, to ensure regulated businesses and individuals take steps to resolve issues, particularly when breaches are self-reported.

 Where breaches are particularly serious or efforts to address shortcomings fail, we will use our statutory powers and are prepared to impose a range of sanctions.
 These include: